 Why do marketers seek programmatic advertising for their display campaigns, and what’s programmatic advertising all about anyway?

-Simply put, automated buying, and selling of online advertising, rather than buying directly from online publishers.
-The point is to let the technology come in where we humans can’t.
+Put automated buying, and selling of online advertising, rather than buying directly from online publishers.
+The point is to let technology come in where we humans can’t.
 Machine learning AI is heavily involved when doing programmatic media buy.
-The ultimate goal for us as marketers is to increase transparency and effectiveness for both sides of the media buy transaction.
+As marketers, we aim to increase transparency and effectiveness for both sides of the media buy transaction.

-Real-time auctions are done where ads are requests and visible to the end-user in a relatively very short amount of time.
+Real-time auctions are done where ads are requested and visible to the end user in a relatively concise amount of time.

-Interested in learning more about programmatic advertising and how it all works?
+I am interested in learning more about programmatic advertising and how it works.
 Keep reading!

-Programmatic advertising fulfills a very wide range of channels included in digital advertising, which includes mobile, social, video, and of course display advertising or banner ads.
-Programmatic ads are also arriving offline with many channels beginning to advertise programmatically through public digital screens in shops and digital billboards.
+Programmatic advertising fulfills an extensive range of channels included in digital advertising, including mobile, social, video, and display advertising or banner ads.
+Programmatic ads are also arriving offline, with many channels beginning to advertise programmatically through public digital screens in shops and digital billboards.

-In the past, programmatic ads were more something that a large media agency would do, but as technology became more affordable and abundant, a rapid increase on self-serve DSP or programmatic platforms where one can control his own campaigns without having to engage with all the technical aspect of setting up end-points, clients are now able to access programmatic inventory and compete against the biggest brands on the same playing field, no middlemen involved
+In the past, programmatic ads were more something that a large media agency would do, but as technology became more affordable and abundant, a rapid increase in self-serve DSP or programmatic platforms where one can control his campaigns without having to engage with all the technical aspect of setting up end-points, clients are now able to access programmatic inventory and compete against the biggest brands on the same playing field, no middlemen involved.

-Programmatic Marketing limited to Programmatic Advertising, meaning that when we refer to programmatic marketing we’re still referring to programmatic display ads or what we know as banner ads, of course, display advertising includes much more, such as native ads, interstitials, some form of programmatic popups and push notification ads done via programmatic ad serving.
+Programmatic Marketing is limited to Programmatic Advertising, meaning that when we refer to programmatic marketing, we’re still referring to programmatic display ads or what we know as banner ads; of course, display advertising includes much more, such as native ads, interstitials, some form of programmatic popups and push notification ads done via programmatic ad serving.

-Programmatic is buying digital advertising space automatically, with computers using data to decide which ads to buy and how much to pay for them.
+Programmatic is automatically buying digital advertising space, with computers using data to decide which ads to buy and how much to pay.

-This display ad was revolutionary in its time but would today be considered bad practice.
+This display ad was revolutionary but would today be considered bad practice.

 Here it is in all its glory…

-In those days, there was no technology involved and the purchase and selling of online ad inventory was done by people as you would buy a standard magazine or newspaper advertising space.
+In those days, there was no technology involved, and people purchased and sold online ad inventory as you would buy a standard magazine or newspaper advertising space.

-Sales Department would reach agreements with advertisers in order to place graphically.
-Display ads or what we know is banner ads.
-Without any relevancy towards the audience.
+The sales Department would reach agreements with advertisers to place graphically.
+Display ads, or what we know, are banner ads without any relevance to the audience.

 The first proper adserver was built in 1995.
-That opened a new range of possibilities, such as displaying your ads across many different websites at the same time without much leg walk.
+That opened a new range of possibilities, such as displaying your ads across many different websites simultaneously without much leg walk.

 Want to learn more about OpenRTB?
 Keep reading.

-Real-time bidding means the selling or buying of online advertising impressions through real-time auctions that happen in the time it takes a web-page to load.
-Those auctions are often helped by ad exchanges or supply-side platforms.
+Real-time bidding means selling or buying online advertising impressions through real-time auctions when it takes a web page to load.
+Ad exchanges or supply-side platforms often help those auctions.

-For example, did you ever notice that after you’ve visited a certain website, suddenly any visit you make to any other site start showing you dog food ads?
-That’s called remarketing and it is also based upon programmatic advertising technology which facilitates Real-Time Bidding.
+For example, did you ever notice that after you’ve visited a particular website, any visit to any other site suddenly shows you dog food ads?
+That’s called remarketing, and it is also based upon programmatic advertising technology, which facilitates Real-Time Bidding.

-In the time that it takes to load the website, roughly 100ms, an auction takes place between that dog food brand advertiser and any other advertiser looking to show you ads as a user.
-If the dog food brand advertiser knows you have the intent to buy dog food, he might bid more than other programmatic advertisers.
+In the time it takes to load the website, roughly 100ms, an auction occurs between that dog food brand advertiser and any other advertiser looking to show you ads as a user.
+If the dog food brand advertiser knows you intend to buy dog food, he might bid more than other programmatic advertisers.

 Whoever bids the most will win the impression and get to show you, the user, an ad.

-In the past, advertisers would seek relevant sites, in our case, for example, blogs about dogs or dog nutrition sites, it is likely that users who end up on these sites own a few relevant traits you’d like to capitalize on as brand advertisers.
-In these cases, advertisers would manually negotiate and upload their banner ads campaigns to these sites in order to get the relevant audience to their products and services.
+In the past, advertisers would seek relevant sites, in our case, for example, blogs about dogs or dog nutrition sites; users who end up on these sites likely own a few relevant traits you’d like to capitalize on as brand advertisers.
+Advertisers manually negotiate and upload their banner ads campaigns to these sites to get the audience pertinent to their products and services.

-Real-time bidding allows a more granular media buy process, ads can be bought and sold on a per case basis, which means that out of all the users of a certain website, you can opt-in to display ads only to the users who visited your website instead of all the users as a whole.
-That allows advertisers to increase their bid, or to become more competitive when buying relevant users in a programmatic auction through openRTB.
+Real-time bidding allows a more granular media buy process; ads can be bought and sold on a per-case basis, which means that out of all the users of a particular website, you can opt-in to display ads only to the users who visited your website instead of all the users as a whole.
+That allows advertisers to increase their bids or to become more competitive when buying relevant users in a programmatic auction through openRTB.

-Yes, real-time bidding, or RTB, uses programmatic marketing technology, but not all the programmatic advertising technologies utilize RTB, although most of them do.
+Yes, real-time bidding, or RTB, uses programmatic marketing technology, but not all programmatic advertising technologies utilize RTB, although most do.

-Programmatic ads is a straight-forward way to make ad media buy automatic, openRTB can be one way to get it done.
-Even though a lion-share of programmatic ads are done via Real-time bidding, there are other models available for progmamatic advertisers.
+Programmatic ads are a straightforward way to make ad media buy automatic; openrtb can be one way to get it done.
+Even though a lion-share of programmatic ads are done via Real-time bidding, other models are available for programmatic advertisers.

-– Mostly reserved for top advertisers looking for a volume amount of premium ad impressions from certain sites.
+– Mostly reserved for top advertisers looking for a volume of premium ad impressions from specific sites.

 – Bidding is usually done on a fixed CPM rate.